Construction worker measuring a building exterior.

 3. Choose the best policies for your business and pay the premiums to begin coverage.

-TechInsurance's licensed insurance agents are available to help answers questions about your liabilities and risk management, state insurance requirements, and the best types of coverage for your business needs.
+TechInsurance's licensed insurance agents are available to help answer questions about your liabilities and risk management, state insurance requirements, and the best types of coverage for your business needs.

 Once you've bought a policy, you can download a certificate of insurance for proof of insurance.
 Small business owners usually get insured within 24 hours of applying for quotes.